-The mean sea surface height (SSH) of two biharmonic-only simulations are displayed in Figures 9 and 10, for two different magnitudes of the biharmonic viscosity coefficient, respectively.
-When a relatively small value of the biharmonic viscosity coefficient is used (see caption of Figure 9 for details), the western boundary current is seen to separate from the coast early at the Charleston bump before Cape Hatteras (Figure 9).
-A similar result was observed with the 1/10° POP North Atlantic simulation during the spin-up phase in which both the viscosity and diffusion had to be increased by a factor of 3 in order to eliminate this feature [Smith et al., 2000].
-An increase in the magnitude of the biharmonic viscosity operator did eliminate the early detachment seen in Figure 9, but it led to the establishment of a permanent eddy north of Cape Hatteras (Figure 10).
+The mean SSH of two biharmonic-only simulations are displayed in Figs. 12 and 13, for two different magnitudes of the biharmonic viscosity coefficient, respectively.
+When a relatively small value of the biharmonic viscosity coefficient is used (see caption of Fig. 12 for details), the western boundary current is seen to separate from the coast early at the Charleston bump before Cape Hatteras (Fig. 12).
+A similar result was observed with the 1/10° POP North Atlantic simulation during the spin-up phase in which both the viscosity and diffusion had to be increased by a factor of 3 in order to eliminate this feature (Smith et al., 2000).
+An increase in the magnitude of the biharmonic viscosity operator did eliminate the early detachment seen in Fig. 12, but it however led to the establishment of a permanent eddy north of Cape Hatteras (Fig. 13).
 This eddy is maintained by a series of warm core (anticyclonic) rings that propagate westward, collide with the western boundary and is only weakly dissipated by the biharmonic viscosity operator.
-This behavior is reminiscent of other simulations performed with biharmonic dissipation [Smith et al., 2000].
+This behavior is reminiscent of other simulations performed with biharmonic dissipation (Smith et al., 2000).
 The fact that this permanent eddy only appears in simulations that use biharmonic operators seems to indicate an incorrect representation of the eddy/mean flow and/or of the eddy/topography interactions, possibly because of the scale selectiveness of the higher order operator that allows features that are marginally resolved by the grid spacing.
 In all simulations, the grid spacing is such that both the inertial and the viscous boundary layers are resolved (very well for the inertial and minimally for the viscous).

-Figure 9.
-One-year mean sea surface height field from the $1/12^{\circ}$ North Atlantic isopycnic coordinate model with a biharmonic viscosity operator ( $A_4 = \max [.1\Delta x^4 \times \text{deformation tensor}, V_D \Delta x^3]$ , with $V_D = 10^{-2}$ m/s).
-For more details, the reader is referred to Chassignet and Garraffo [2001].
+Figure 12.
+1-year mean sea surface height field from the $1/12^{\circ}$ North Atlantic isopycnic coordinate model with a biharmonic viscosity operator (A4 = max $[.1\Delta x^4 \times \text{deformation tensor}, V_D\Delta x^3]$, with V_D = 10^{-2} m/s).
+For more details, the reader is referred to Chassignet and Garraffo (2001).

-The mean SSH of the simulation performed with a Laplacian-only viscosity operator is displayed in Figure 11.
+The mean SSH of the simulation performed with a Laplacian-only viscosity operator is displayed in Fig. 14.
 In that simulation, the Gulf Stream separates well from the coast, but does not penetrate further than the New England Seamounts.
 The magnitude of the Laplacian viscosity coefficient was the minimum needed for numerical stability.
 One can summarize the above results by stating that neither operator (Laplacian or biharmonic) is able to provide satisfactory Gulf Stream separation and penetration.
 With the biharmonic operator, eddies are found to retain their structure for longer periods of time than with a Laplacian operator, but with undesirable effects on several features of the large scale circulation.
 With the Laplacian operator, the western boundary current and its separation are well represented, but with a weak penetration of the Gulf Stream.

-Figure 10.
-One-year mean sea surface height field from the $1/12^{\circ}$ North Atlantic isopycnic coordinate model with a biharmonic viscosity operator (A4 = max $[.1\Delta x^4 \times \text{deformation tensor}, V_D \Delta x^3]$ , with $V_D = 2 \ 10^{-2} \text{ m/s}$ ).
-For more details, the reader is referred to Chassignet and Garraffo [2001].
+Figure 13.
+1-year mean sea surface height field from the $1/12^{\circ}$ North Atlantic isopycnic coordinate model with a biharmonic viscosity operator ($A_4 = \max [.1\Delta x^4 \times \text{deformation tensor}, V_D\Delta x^3]$, with $V_D = 2 \ 10^{-2} \text{ m/s}$).
+For more details, the reader is referred to Chassignet and Garraffo (2001).

-Figure 11.
-One-year mean sea surface height field from the $1/12^{\circ}$ North Atlantic isopycnic coordinate model with a Laplacian viscosity operator (A2 = max $[.1\Delta x^2 \times \text{deformation tensor}, V_D\Delta x]$ , with $V_D = 10^{-2} \text{ m/s}$ ).
-For more details, the reader is referred to Chassignet and Garraffo [2001].
+Figure 14.
+1-year mean sea surface height field from the $1/12^{\circ}$ North Atlantic isopycnic coordinate model with a Laplacian viscosity operator ($A_2 = \max [.1\Delta x^2 x \text{ deformation tensor}, V_D\Delta x]$, with $V_D = 10^{-2}$ m/s).
+For more details, the reader is referred to Chassignet and Garraffo (2001).